katrien-zoe/context-layer/README.md

 ## The problem this solves

 **Marketing context is scattered by default.** Forty files across five tools, half of them out of date, and one person who knows where everything is.
-Everyone works from a slightly different version, so every asset drifts a little further from the last.
+Everyone works from a slightly different version, so everything you produce moves a little further away from the last thing.

-**AI multiplies whatever it's given.** Agents don't fix a thin or out-of-date foundation.
-They produce more from it, faster.
+**AI copies whatever you give it.** If what you give it is thin or out of date, you get more of that, faster.
+It doesn't improve on the way in.

-**Undocumented context caps your speed.** Start building an engine and you add hands: a first hire, a freelancer, an agency, a few agents.
-Every one of them needs the same context, and if it isn't written down, you are the only place to get it.
+**If it isn't written down, you become the bottleneck.** Start building a real marketing function and you add people: a first hire, a freelancer, an agency, a few agents.
+Every one of them needs the same background, and you are the only place to get it.
 Sales, product and support too, all describing the same company to the same buyers, usually from different versions of it.

-Written context is what lets you add hands without losing the plot.
+Writing it down is what lets you add people without everything falling apart.

 ## Who it's for